-If you have bad credit then it can be frustrating when you are turned down for a loan from a mainstream lender, such as a bank or building society.
+If you have bad credit it can be frustrating when you are declined for a loan from a mainstream lender.

-You may also struggle to borrow what you need from licenced lenders that specialise in loans for bad credit.
+You may also struggle to borrow from licensed lenders who specialise in loans for bad credit.
 This is because they typically offer short-term loans for under £1000.

-In this article Cashlady explains what bad credit means and suggests where to find logbook loans for bad credit.
+In this article, we explain what bad credit means and suggests where to find logbook loans for bad credit.

 What is bad credit?

-When you apply for any form of credit, such as a loan, credit card, phone contract or mortgage, the lender will usually check your credit file.
+When you apply for any form of credit, the lender will usually check your credit file.

 Contrary to popular belief, there is no universal credit score.
-Each lender has their own criteria and will score you based on that.
-However, there are key features they look for to determine how well you have managed your credit in the past.
+Each lender has its own criteria and will score you based on that.
+But, there are key features they look for to determine how well you have managed your credit in the past.

-If you have good credit you are likely to be deemed low risk.
+If you have good credit you are likely seen as low risk.
 Because you have typically managed your credit well and paid it back on time.

-You may find you are accepted for credit more easily.
-And, that you are subject to better rates of interest.
-Simply because the lender is confident you will repay the money you borrow.
+If this is the case, you may find your application for credit is more successful.
+You could also be subject to better rates of interest.
+This is due to the lender’s confidence that you will repay the money you borrow.

-If you have bad credit then you may have failed to keep the terms of previous credit agreements and frequently didn’t make your repayments on time.
+If your credit rating is poor, you may have failed to keep to the terms of previous credit agreements.
+Another reason is you didn’t make your repayments on time.

-Not having any credit can also work against you because a lender likes to see evidence of regular repayments.
-So having no credit gives them no information to go on.
+Not having any credit can work against you.
+Lender’s like to see evidence of regular repayments.
+So, having no credit gives them no information to go on.

 Loan providers also like to see evidence of stability.
-If you have changed address frequently, or aren’t registered on the electoral roll, your credit score may be negatively affected.
+If you have changed address often, or are not on the electoral roll, your credit score may be affected.

 Learn more about bad credit

 We have written a full series of articles on rebuilding your credit here.
-You should read this if you would like to learn more about what bad credit means.
+You should read this if you would like to learn more about what this means.
 As well as how to access and understand your credit file and how to improve your credit score.
-You may also find payday loans for bad credit useful in emergency situations.

 Getting a logbook loan with bad credit